You are here

 • Cobb-Douglas production function exhibits constant returns to scale.
 That means doubling the factor inputs doubles the output by the same proportion.

 • It demonstrates diminishing returns i.e. marginal product of factor diminishes.
-More precisely, marginal product of a factor input decreases as it is used more and more, holding constant the other factor inputs.
+More precisely, the marginal product of a factor input decreases as it is used more and more, holding constant the other factor inputs.

 • It exhibits the unit elasticity of factor substitution (For more read here).

-Initially, the Cobb-Douglas production was used in manufacturing industry.
+Initially, the Cobb-Douglas production was used in the manufacturing industry.
 Now, it is widely used in empirical studies as well.

 CES Production Function